cml-classroom/geog4-6300-lab-6-williamhinrichs/Lab-6_regression.md

 associated with a small increase in NDVI. significance is highly significant with p-1.28x10e-10.}

+{REVISION:

+1.  intercept - Direction is negative with a magnitude of 0.4591 which is highly significant (p\<2e-16). when the independent variables are set to zero, the NDVI is approximately 0.4591. this is a baseline NDVI value when enviornmental and population factors are minimal.

+2.  max temp - Direction is negative with a magnitude of -0.01173 which is highly. significant (p\<2e-16). for every 1 C increase in max temp, NDVI decreases by 0.01173.
+Higher temps reduce vegetation density, likely due to increased water loss and heat stress on vegetation.

+3.  rainfall - Direction is positive with a magnitude of 8.464e-07, which is highly significant (p\<2e-16). a 1mm increase in rainfall results in a 0.0000008464 increase in NDVI. since rainfall is measured in mm, a meaningful effect would require significant cumulative rainfall. this small magnitude highlights how NDVI responds slowly to incremental increases in rainfall but still recognizes water availability as essential for vegetation growth.

+4.  population - Direction is positive with a magnitude of 2.873e-07, which is significant (p=0.00613). a 1 person increase per km squared is assosiated with 0.0000002873 increase in NDVI. this effect is minimal, indicating that higher population density has a very small positive influence, possibly due to urba vegetation, parks, or greener urban areas.

+5.  water pct - Direction is negative with a magnitude of -0.03387, which is not significant (p=0.7275). a 1% increase in water coverage results in a 0.03387 decrease in NDVI, but this is not statistically significant.
+Water dominannt areas lack vegetation but do not meaningfully impact NDVI in this model.

+6.  elevation - Direction is positive with a magnitude of 0.0001215, which is highly significant (p=1.28e-10).
+A 1 meter increase in elevation is associated with a 0.0001215 increase in NDVI. while this effect is small, it is highly significant indicating areas at higher elevations tend to have slightly denser vegetation, likely due to cooler temperatures or favorable climatic conditions.

+The R value means that 63.97% of the variance in NDVI is explained by the five predictors.
+This is a strong model fit, indicating that these enviornmental and population variables meaningfully influence vegetation cover.

+The very high F statistic and corresponding P value suggest that the overall model is highly statisticaslly significant and the combination of predictors collectively improves the prediction of NDVI.

+In comparison to Q4, max temp magnitude decreased from -0.0131 to -0.01173 indicating a slight reduction in effect due to controlling for other variables.
+Rainfall dropped from 9.124e-07 to 8.464e-07, showing a slight decrease in ths contribution when other variables are included.
+Population decreased significantly from 1.500e-06 to 2.873e-07, indicating when controlling for other factors, population plays a smaller role.
+Water pct was negative in the univariate model, but not. significant, and remain the case in the multivariate model (p=0.7275).
+Elevation dropped slightly from 1.787e-04 to 1.215e-04, showing its reduced standalone impact when controlling for othe variables.}

 **Question 7** *Use a histogram and a map to assess the normality of residuals and any spatial autocorrelation.
 Summarise any notable patterns that you see.*